The Legend of El Dorado and the Relentless Quest for the City of Gold

 Gold and glory were out there for the taking ... or were they?
-Scraps of truth may have helped fuel the legend of the fabled city.
+Scraps of truth may have helped fuel the legend of the fabled, golden city of El Dorado.

 By Monica Cull